ak45akash/divi-post-carousel/troubleshooting.md

 If the Post Carousel module isn't appearing in the Divi Builder:

-1. **Clear cache**: Clear any caching plugins and browser cache.
+1. **Deactivate and reactivate the plugin**: Sometimes simply deactivating and reactivating the plugin can fix loading issues.

-2. **Regenerate Divi roles**: Go to Divi → Theme Options → Builder → Advanced → "Clear all Divi cache" and also try "Regenerate Divi roles".
+2. **Clear Divi cache**: Go to Divi → Theme Options → Builder → Advanced → "Clear all Divi cache" and then try "Regenerate Divi roles".

+3. **Try searching for "carousel"**: In some cases, the module might be loaded but not visible in the initial list.
+Try searching for "carousel" in the module search box.

+4. **Check for conflicting plugins**: Disable other custom Divi modules temporarily to check for conflicts.

-3. **Check file permissions**: Make sure all plugin files have the correct permissions (folders: 755, files: 644).
+5. **Fix permission issues**: Make sure all plugin files have the correct permissions (folders: 755, files: 644).

+6. **Check WordPress version**: Ensure you're running WordPress 5.0 or higher.

+7. **Refresh the Visual Builder**: If using the Visual Builder, try refreshing the page or switching to the Backend Builder and back.

 ### 3. Carousel Not Working Properly